skkuej/StableMedicalGAN/README.md

 ## Objective
 We aimed to **synthesize contrast-enhanced T1-weighted MRI (ceT1) image from pre-contrast T1-weighted MRI (preT1)**.

 We develped a generative adversarial network (GAN) to synthesize the ceT1 image better in particular to tumor region of interests (ROI).

+We applied the Spectral Normalization (SN) and residual learning on every convolution layer and spatial self-attention modules.

-It consisted of 1 generator, 2 discriminator (**local disciminator for tumor**) and was performed to synthesize more authentic ceT1 images.
+For detailed tumor generation, this model consisted of 1 generator, 2 discriminator (**local disciminator for tumor**) and was performed to synthesize more authentic ceT1 images.

 <div align="center">